Parsley: Precautions

 Excessive consumption of parsley should be avoided by pregnant women.
 Normal food quantities are safe for pregnant women, but consuming excessively large amounts may have uterotonic effects.

 Cultivation

 Parsley grows best in moist, well-drained soil, with full sun.
 It grows best between 22–30 C, and usually is grown from seed.
 Germination is slow, taking four to six weeks, and it often is difficult because of furanocoumarins in its seed coat.
-Typically, plants grown for the leaf crop are spaced 10 cm apart, while those grown as a root crop are spaced 20 cm apart to allow for the root development.
+Typically, plants grown for the leaf crop are spaced apart, while those grown as a root crop are spaced apart to allow for the root development.

 Parsley attracts several species of wildlife.
 Some swallowtail butterflies use parsley as a host plant for their larvae; their caterpillars are black and green striped with yellow dots, and will feed on parsley for two weeks before turning into butterflies.
 Bees and other nectar-feeding insects also visit the flowers.

 Cultivars

 Parsley is subdivided into several cultivar groups.
 Often these are treated as botanical varieties, despite being cultivated selections, not of natural botanical origin.